nuagenetworks/vspkdoc/_sources/v4_0/nuldapconfiguration.rst.txt

 - ``group_dn`` (**Mandatory**): This attribute is a mandatory field for LDAP authorization.
 When LDAP is used for authorization for an enterprise, the group DN will be used to get the list of VSD specific groups in LDAP server for the enterprise.
 For example, OU=VSDGroups,DC=company,DC=com

+- ``group_name_prefix``: If this is specified, Prefix+Pre-definedGroupName will be used to look for users.

+- ``group_name_suffix``: If this is specified, Pre-definedGroupName+Suffix will be used to look for users.

-- ``user_dn_template`` (**Mandatory**): The DN template to be used for authentication.
+- ``user_dn_template``: The DN template to be used for authentication.
 The template needs to have a string _USERID_ in it.
 This will be replaced by  the userId of the user who makes the REST API call.
 For example, template UID=_USERID_,OU=company,DC=com will converted to  UID=admin,OU=company,DC=com and this will be used as DN for LDAP authentication.

 - ``authorization_enabled``: To enable LDAP authorization for an enterprise, both authorizationEnabled and enabled attributes must be set to true.
 If enabled attribute is not set, this attribute is ignored.
 The relationship between enabled and authorizationEnabled attributes is as follows, enabled = true, authorizationEnabled = false, LDAP is used only for Authentication. enabled = true, authorizationEnabled = true, LDAP is used for both authentication and authorization. enabled = false, authorizationEnabled = true, LDAP is not used. enabled = false, authorizationEnabled = false, LDAP is not used.